 Middle Eastern and South Asian Politics

 Hari Prasad's research focuses on Middle Eastern and South Asian politics, with a concentration on the role of armed actors and religious politics.
 He has been associated with the Hudson Institute, the United States Institute of Peace, and the Stimson Center where he covered issues from Indian foreign policy, militancy, the treatment of religious minorities, and economic reforms.
 Prasad has conducted research in the United States, Lebanon, Palestine, Jordan, Ghana, and India.
-He is published in The Diplomat, The Wire (India), The New Arab, and in Current Trends in Islamist Ideology.
+He is published in The Diplomat, Foreign Policy, The Wire (India), The New Arab, and in Current Trends in Islamist Ideology.

 Detained, Tortured, and Murdered in Pakistan: Balochistan’s Lost Generation (Co-Authored with Aman Madan), The New Arab, August 16, 2019.

 The Salafi-Jihadist Reaction to Hindutva, Kochi Post, July 16, 2019.

 SAV Review: Analyzing Triadic Coercion in South Asia, South Asian Voices, June 13, 2019.

 The 2019 Elections Are a Battle for the Soul of Hinduism in India (Co-Authored with Aman Madan), The Wire, May 9, 2019.

 Explaining Sri Lanka’s Easter Bombings (Co-Authored with Samir Kumar), South Asian Voices, April 29, 2019.

 Kashmir, Pulwama, and Pakistan: Navigating Islam and Citizenship in India (Co-Authored with Aman Madan), The Diplomat, April 17, 2019.

 Why A Controversy Around Brown Girl Magazine Writers Going to Dubai Matters for All of Us, Barfi Culture, April 4, 2019.